Document Reveals How Dodge’s Fratzonic Chambered Exhaust Will Make Its EVs Shake, Rattle And Roar

 Sound is pushed through a series of chambers that tune it.
 (Dodge)

-Along with internal and external speakers, its key element is device mounted below the rear bumper that uses woofers and midrange speakers to pump sound through a series of mixing chambers and out a set of dual “exhaust” pipes.
+Along with internal and external speakers, its key element is a device mounted below the rear bumper that uses woofers and midrange speakers to pump sound through a series of mixing chambers and out a set of dual “exhaust” pipes.

 “Advantageously, the system utilizes digital sounds with some basic filtering, but uses the tuned exhaust assembly to fine tune the sound in the acoustic domain instead of the digital domain, which creates a more authentic sound,” the filing explains.